Updated · Dec 03, 2022

 According to statistics on cloud adoption rate by country, Singapore, China, Malaysia, Australia, Japan, and Indonesia are the leaders of cloud adoption in Asia.

-27. 36% of EU countries used cloud computing to host their emails in 2020.
+27. 41% of enterprises in EU countries used cloud computing to host their emails in 2021.

 (Source: EC Europa)

-In a positive turn of events, 2020 saw quite an improvement in the number of companies adopting cloud use.
-Nearly 40% of firms in the region had started using it.
+2021 saw quite an improvement in the number of companies adopting cloud use.
+About 41% of firms in the region had started using it, mostly for file storage and email hosting.

 Cloud Security Statistics for 2022